jmbredenberg/Mafia-rules/README.md

 ###Hire a Hitman: (1 use)

 Before the start of the day, the Mafia may designate a non-player as a hitman.
 For that day, the hitman may attempt a kill.
-This uses up the Mafia's daily kill.
+If the hitman succeeds, this uses up the Mafia's daily kill.
+If the hitman fails, the hitman power has still been used up.

 ###Conscript: (1 use)